OC Transpo digs into reserves, weighs layoffs to fill $50M hole | CBC News

 In his view, the city will save money in the long run by investing in transit affordability.

-Transit commission chair Gower noted that the city is already keeping fares frozen for low-income people who use the EquiPass, while transit remains free for children under 12, refugees and people staying in emergency shelters.
+Commission chair Gower noted the city is already keeping fares frozen for low-income people who use the EquiPass, while transit remains free for children under 12, refugees and people staying in emergency shelters.

 Amilcar said the best way of drawing more people into the transit system is improving reliability.
 Her aim is to successfully deliver an average of 99.5 per cent of trips.